jes-bro/comprobo_warmup/README.md

 # Obstacle Avoider

 ## Problem
-The goal for the obstacle avoider is to do just that- avoid obstales.
+The goal for the obstacle avoider is to do just that- avoid obstacles.
 We noticed early on that the logic for following a person, which involves turning toward something that's close to you, can be reversed engineered so you move away from the thing that's close to you.
 That was our general approach to solving this problem.
 Obstacle Avoidance is extremely useful in any environment where there are static or dynamic obstacles in place- its important that robots know how to navigate around these things and achieve their objectives if they are going to do anything meaningul in the real world.

 ## Strategy / Structure